 So where does all this stuff go and how do you manage it?
 This may seem obvious, but a peek at a few of your colleagues desks—or perhaps your own!—will convince you otherwise.

-Have you ever dreamed of launching your own self-hosted WordPress blog?
-If so, Bluehost, the company WordPress itself recommends, is offering web hosting for just $3.25 per month.
-This Black Friday Special is good for this weekend only.
-Click processing a digital inbox, it is pretty simple.
+Over the years, I have developed a system for managing my physical inbox.
+Compared to processing a digital inbox, it is pretty simple.
 It is nonetheless essential if you are to stay on top of your business and personal life.

 First, you will need a physical inbox.
 I use a two-tier model.
 The top tray is the inbox; the bottom one is the outbox.
 These are available just about anywhere office supplies are sold.

 Next, decide where your physical inbox should reside.
 I have mine on the corner of my desk, within arm’s reach.

 While I try to get my email inbox to zero every day, I only process my physical inbox about twice a week.
 Why?
 Because there is usually nothing urgent in it.
 (They call it “snail mail” for a reason.)
 This may be different for you, depending on the kind of work you do.